massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/alert-message.md

 ### Description
-Emergency Alert message describing the event with a timestamp reflecting when this message was created.
+Alert message describing the event with a timestamp reflecting when this message was created.
 An optional link is provided to take the user to page with more information

 ### Status
 * Stable as of 5.0.0